ansys/scade-design-rules/doc/source/rules/traceability/llr_architecture.rst

 Description
 -----------
-Architecture contributing elements can be only equation sets or textual diagrams.
+Architecture Contributing Elements (CE) can be only equation sets or textual diagrams.

 .. end_description